markushhh/FredApi.jl/readme.md

 ```

 where you manually replace `YOUR_KEY` with your private API key.
-To set an environment variable under windows open command prompt and type `setx API_FRED "YOUR_KEY"` where `YOUR_KEY` must be replaced with your API key.
+To set an environment variable under windows, open command prompt and type in `setx API_FRED "YOUR_KEY"` where `YOUR_KEY` must be replaced with your API key.
 To open the command prompt press `Windows+R`, then type in `cmd` and press Enter.
 To set an environment variable on an other OS follow [this](https://lmgtfy.com/?qtype=search&t=w&segment=lmgtfy2&is_ad=0&gclid=&q=how+to+set+environment+variable+&as=0&engine=&media_type=) link and add your OS.
 You can request a FRED API key at [https://research.stlouisfed.org/useraccount/login/secure/](https://research.stlouisfed.org/useraccount/login/secure/).